openservicemesh/osm/DESIGN.md

 This kind of certificate is different than the one issued for service-to-service mTLS communication.
 SMC declares a type `ProxyCertificate` for these certificates.
 We refer to these certificates as `ProxyCertificate` in the [interfaces](#interfaces) declarations section of this document.
-This certificate's Common Name leverages the DNS-1123 standard with the following format: `<proxy-UUID>.<service-name>`.
-The chosen format allows us to uniquely identify the connected proxy (`proxy-UUID`) and the service, which this proxy belongs to (`service-name`).
+This certificate's Common Name leverages the DNS-1123 standard with the following format: `<proxy-UUID>.<service-name>.<service-namespace>`.
+The chosen format allows us to uniquely identify the connected proxy (`proxy-UUID`) and the namespaced service, which this proxy belongs to (`service-name.service-namespace`).

 ### (E) Policy
 The policy component referenced in the diagram above (E) is any [SMI Spec resource](https://github.com/deislabs/smi-spec#service-mesh-interface) referencing the [service (C)](#c-service).
 For instance, `TrafficSplit`, referencing a services `bookstore`, and `bookstore-v1`: